Subscribe to our newsletterWe’ll send you our favorite blog posts, tutorials, events, and more!

 Juni Learning’s Approach to Coding

 At Juni Learning, we think all of the aforementioned resources are great, fun ways for young children to get acquainted with computer programming and problem-solving.
-However, there is simply no replacement for working with a real instructor in a private one-one-one coding class.
+However, there is simply no replacement for working with a real instructor in a private one-one-one or group coding class.
 Through video conference with instructors, Juni students work through our curriculum at a pace that is appropriate to them, focusing on building their fundamentals, one programming language at a time.

 Give the Gift of Learning